open-cognition/ai-mri/README.md

 3. **Use Anthropic Workbench**:
    - Load any template from `examples/workbench-templates/`
-   - Paste the AI MRI cognitive scaffold
+   - Paste the AI MRI system prompt
    - Select cognitive probes from our taxonomy
    - Analyze structured research outputs